WebBluetoothCG/web-bluetooth/rationale.md

 Neither gives enough control to implement a web standard that gives the web page the ability to choose.

-## Why do we have just one connection instead of one per call to connect()?
+## Why do we have just one connection instead of one per call to connectGATT()?

-If each call to `BluetoothDevice.connect()` returned a separate `BluetoothGATTRemoteServer` instance, which could be disconnected independently of other concurrent instances, then components of a page could do their own lifecycle management, disconnecting when they were finished with a device.
+If each call to `BluetoothDevice.connectGATT()` returned a separate `BluetoothGATTRemoteServer` instance, which could be disconnected independently of other concurrent instances, then components of a page could do their own lifecycle management, disconnecting when they were finished with a device.